Kanghu/FeedChecker/README.md

 Username: artstudio_test
 Password: arstudio100

-The redirect from the authentication page back to our application is
-https://localhost:44375/Instagram/Access

-Thus the server should be hosted on localhost:44375 in order to correctly redirect back.
+The redirect after authenticating leads to: https://localhost:44375/Instagram/Access
+In order to correctly redirect back to the application with a valid authentication code, app must be hosted on port 44375.